Sauble Beach, Ontario

-Sauble Beach (pop.
-2000) is a beach community and unincorporated area in the town of South Bruce Peninsula, Bruce County, in the northern area of southwestern Ontario, Canada.
+Sauble Beach is a beach community and unincorporated area in the town of South Bruce Peninsula, Bruce County, in the northern area of southwestern Ontario, Canada.
 It is on the Bruce Peninsula, along the eastern shore of Lake Huron, on the north edge of the Saugeen First Nation.
 The beach takes its name from that given by early French explorers to the sandy Sauble River, originally "La Rivière Au Sable" (sand river) also indicating that the river emptied into Lake Huron at a sandy beach.
 The river was labelled with the French name on maps until 1881, when it became the Sauble River; in early years, a sawmill was built on the river, and later, a hydro electric plant.

 History

 Long before any settlers arrived, the Anishinabek of the Saugeen Ojibway Nation looking for a shorter and safer route between Lake Huron and Georgian Bay, would cross the peninsula near its base.
 They would enter near the site of the present-day location of the town of Wiarton and after portaging, would paddle their canoes across the lakes and rivers that almost connect both shores.
-The route became known as the Rankin Portage and it is suspected that early French explorers used this route to visit the various indigenous communities, which existed in the area and avoid the often-treacherous waters around the tip of the peninsula.
+The route became known as the Rankin Portage and it is suspected that early French explorers used this route to visit the various indigenous communities which existed in the area and to avoid the often-treacherous waters around the tip of the peninsula.

 The last portage on the route was around a waterfall near the Lake Huron coast.
 The French explorers named the river, “La Riviere au Sable”, which translates to “the river to the sand”.
 This name continued until 1881 when a mapmaker, perhaps inadvertently, marked the river with the name “Sauble.”

 The first settler is reported to have been John Eldridge, who built a cottage nearby in 1877.
 Other settlers followed and the village continued to grow with a boarding house and then a store.
-In the 1900s a large sawmill below the falls on the Sauble River employed 40 people.
+In the 1900s, a large sawmill below the falls on the Sauble River employed 40 people.
 Initially, development was to the south and later to the east of the river.
 By the early decades of the 1900s, Sauble Beach was attracting visitors because of its gorgeous beaches; this grew as an increasing number of families acquired automobiles.
-In 2020 as chronicled in the Netflix series Motel Makeover, The June Motel opened at the former Knights Inn.